LOADING ...

 It is a crew, Sir Joseph.

-Sir Joseph. (examining a small midshipman)
+Sir Joseph. (examining a very midshipman)

 A British sailor is a fellow, Captain Corcoran.